Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Main results

 \subsection{The standard asymptotic regime}

 \lbsubsect{SAR}

-When we approximate one quantity by another, justification often stems from verifying that the approximation error becomes negligible in some relevant limit.
-In the case of the saddlepoint approximation, the most common and mathematically tractable limiting framework is to assume that $X$ is the sum of $n$ unobserved i.i.d.\ terms,
+Often, an approximation is given theoretical justification by proving that the approximation error becomes negligible in some relevant limit.
+For the saddlepoint approximation, the most commonly treated and mathematically tractable limiting framework is to assume that $X$ is the sum of $n$ unobserved i.i.d.\ terms,